olaf-c/endometrial_analysis/README.md

-# Re-contextualization of the Human Endometrial Cell Map
+# Re-contextualization of the Human Endometrial Cell Atlas

 ## Contributors:
  - Garrett